MelvisAche/MelvisAche/README.md

 - 👋 Hi, I’m @MelvisAche
-- 👀 I’m interested in computing and information systems
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning software Development specifically learning python and enterprise architecture
+- 🌱 I’m currently full stack software Developer working with java and its framework
-- 💞️ I’m looking to collaborate on programming languages like python, C-sharp and C, and collaborate on system analysis
+- 💞️ I’m looking to collaborate on programming languages like python, java, and collaborate on system analysis
-- 📫 How to reach me achemelvis01@gmail.com
+- 📫 How to reach me achemelvis001@gmail.com

 <!---
 MelvisAche/MelvisAche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.